 On the other hand, even if it never knows what sort of story it is telling, there are times that Slipstream is at least made with a quaint appeal.
 The background pictures of a post-holocaust world where society has become airborne with communities littered up and down the slipstream is an appealingly fresh twist on the tedious proliferation of Mad Max 2 (1981) clones that were littering videostores at the time – one just wishes the film could have done something more with it.
 The Turkish locations are well photographed and the flying scenes conducted with some exhilaration.

 The one bonus of the film is its cast (although it does criminally misuse top name stars like Ben Kingsley and F. Murray Abraham who have about half-a-dozen lines apiece between them).
-Mark Hamill’s fine performance as the single-mindedly ruthless lawman is a role surely designed once and all to kill off his typecasting in boyish youthful roles following the Star Wars films.
+Mark Hamill’s fine performance as the single-mindedly ruthless bounty hunter is a role surely designed once and all to kill off his typecasting in boyish youthful roles following the Star Wars films.
 Kitty Aldridge is a fine actress who has never gained the exposure she should have, although here the innocence behind her cynicism and her eventual giving into Bill Paxton is too easily tipped.
 Paxton plays a hick yee-hah role of likeable irritation.
 The part of the android discovering human traits part is dreadfully twee but the immaculately polite and pressed Bob Peck does a decent job of it as he wanders through the film with a deadpan saintliness.

 Slipstream should not be confused with two other genre films with the same title neither of which are related – the time travel film Slipstream (2005) and Slipstream (2007) with Anthony Hopkins who becomes caught up in a labyrinth of dream and reality.